Home » Blog » DIY Home Projects » How to Make Wood Bench with Metal Legs

 If you’re going to stain or protect the wood bench top, you’ll want to do it before attaching it to the base.
 Make sure it dries or cures completely before attach the bench legs.

-I like to keep my wood pieces natural and use furniture beeswax to protect the wood
+I like to keep my wood pieces natural and use furniture beeswax to protect the wood.
+That’s also what I used for my kitchen shelves.

 making wood bench with metal legs